Four-dimensional regular black strings in bilocal gravity: Introduction

 \section{Introduction}

-Among other issues, as space-time is supposed to be of a granular discrete nature at ultra-high energies, quantum gravity has always been particularly difficult to connect with general relativity.
-Since the otherwise successful regularization procedures did not work in this realm, nonlocality was for a long time the only way to obtain a regular theory for useful calculations \cite{nonlocal, deserVN74}.
-It does not mean that the fundamental action is supposed to be nonlocal.
-In fact, it is the corresponding effective action with the effect of quantum fluctuations which is, and provided the effective action comes from a local one causality is guaranteed.
+Space-time is presumably of a granular discrete nature at ultra-high energies.
+For this and other reasons quantum gravity has always been particularly difficult to connect with general relativity.
+Regularization procedures did not work in this realm and nonlocality was for a long time the only way to obtain a regular theory for useful calculations \cite{nonlocal, deserVN74}. {In fact, it is the effective action with the effect of quantum fluctuations which is nonlocal, and provided it comes from a local action causality is guaranteed. \footnote{{The necessity of causality to be a feature of a fundamental theory can be argued at ultra high energies; however, its discussion is beyond the scope of the present report.}}}

 In this paper we look for new regular black string solutions in a 3+1 dimensional space-time.
 For this goal one should first better understand black holes in 2+1 dimensions.
 It is known that there is a close connection between 2+1 gravity and pure Chern-Simons gauge theory \cite{witten88} but nothing like this has been found in 3+1 dimensions.
 On the other hand, the 2+1 Einstein-Hilbert theory at the classical level is trivial and the vacuum has no local degrees of freedom \cite{leutwyler}.
 This is because in 2+1 the Weyl tensor is zero and the Ricci tensor vanishes due to the Einstein field equations.
 As a result, the full Riemann tensor is trivial and no black hole solution with event horizons exists with $\Lambda\geq0$ \cite{ida2000}.
 Thus, the only possibility of a three-dimensional singularity is to admit $\Lambda<0$ giving rise to a solution known as a BTZ black hole \cite{BTZ}.
 In this case the BH has similar properties to the (3+1)-dimensional Schwarzschild and Kerr black holes, including their thermodynamic properties.
 Most significantly, the BTZ BH radiates at a Hawking temperature and has an entropy equal to a quarter of its event horizon area.
 Recently, in an extension considering nonlocal gravity we have found two horizons and a mass remnant in the 2+1 static uncharged case \cite{ourpaper}.